Suppose the following:

 The solution to this first order differential equation is an exponential function.

-We must solve for .
-For convenience let's declare that your intelligence is at time .
-Then must equal .
+We must solve for c.
+For convenience let's declare that your intelligence is 0 at time t=0.
+Then c must equal −RL.
 That gives us a tidy solution.

-Our solution makes sense intuitively because your intelligence is directly proportional to and .
-But wait a minute. isn't just a coefficient.
+Our solution makes sense intuitively because your intelligence is directly proportional to R and L. But wait a minute.
+L isn't just a coefficient.
 It's in the exponential too.

 Order of days.
 (0.003 years)